ristaa/mySiteApp/README.md

-# mySiteApp
+# Ionic Framework v3 mixed with WordPress API
-Ionic Framework v3 app for my WP site
+So far, start of creating an app for my site